Alien: Romulus

 We start this off with a ship collecting something from space.
 This will come back into play later.
 It then shifts to the planet where we meet our lead, Rain (Cailee Spaeny).
 She works in agriculture and she has an android named Andy (David Jonsson).
 What we learn is that he was found by her father, they reprogrammed him and he's been a part of the family since.
 He is starting to malfunction though.

 It is here we meet Tyler (Archie Renaux), Kay (Isabela Merced), Bjorn (Spike Fearn) and Navarro (Aileen Wu).
 Tyler is the leader; Navarro is their pilot and Bjorn hates androids.
 We learn later that something happened to his mother which has made him bitter.
 They have a plan, but they need Andy.
 Above their planet is a ship.
 It belongs to Weyland-Yutani Corporation, the company that everyone here works for.
 They believe that there should be cryo-pods.
 They tend to come in groups of 5.
 The offer is made to Rain that if they have Andy help them, they'll take her to this planet they dream of going to.
-This one has 0 hours of sunlight per day where the other is paradise.
+Their planet has 0 hours of sunlight per day where the other seems like paradise.

 What was thought to be an in and out mission runs into complications.
 The pods don't have enough power to get them for how far they must go.
 By turning on the ship to get more fuel, they awaken something.
 They speak with Rook (facial and vocally performed by Daniel Betts) to learn more.
-They also use a chip in Andy to allow him access.
-This creates more issues though since new directives are given, ones that are more in line with the corporation.
+They also use a chip from Rook in Andy to allow him access.
+This creates more issues though since new directives have been given, ones that are more in line with the corporation.
 It is a fight for survival to get away before it is too late.

 Now that I have that set up and out of the way, let me delve into what we're getting here.
 It has a basic premise.
 What I noticed is that this has nods to other films in the series.
 The beginning here with meeting Rain feels like Aliens.
 The planet that she lives on also feels like the one that they go to visit in that movie as well.
 There is a feel of Alien Resurrection with this crew going to the ship above the planet.
 That is more of a reach there.
 What I will say is that I like this idea of a group of poor workers trying to revolt and flee their planet.
 They don't have any prospects there aside from work until they die.
 Taking a dark look at capitalism is a commentary that is in the fabric of all the movies and it is here as well.